cms-l1-dpg/L1Menu/README.md

                    negative number will be treated as L1 and HLT ZB prescales for post-deadtime rate estimation.
 * `--SelectLS string`: SelectLS allows JSON-like format, like "[1, 30], [34, 40]"
 * `--SelectBX string`: SelectBX allows JSON-like format, like "[1, 30], [34, 40]"
+* If you set the prescale of a L1Seed to -1 in the menu, the code will produce rates of two prescale columns, with/without this L1Seed.